betauia/betauia.net/docs/frontend/astro.md

 Put the content here!
 ```

-## Environment variables
+## Environment Variables

-The Environment variables that Astro is allowed to use is defined in `env.d.ts` file.
+The environment variables that Astro is allowed to use is defined in the `env.d.ts` file.
 They are not often used and you should never put anything sensitive there since it is public.
 All the variables need to be define as `PUBLIC_<variablename>` if you need to add one.

 This is how you can use them after they are defined: